Question – When we meet what exactly are we going to discuss?

 - Review the purchase contract & addendums with me.

 - There is more to a contract than price.
+We need to consider inspection and appraisal waivers if applicable.
 Your EMD (Earnest Money Deposit) will be collected upon ratification.

 - Loan Application